tcoopman/irmin-tutorial/src/Contents.md

         Irmin.Type.decode_json t decoder
 ```

-Finally, we can leverage `Irmin.Merge.alist` to define a merge function for associative lists.
-In this case we are using strings for both the keys and values, however `alist` requires you to have written merge functions for both the key and value types so it can get quite complicated depending on your types.
-For a slightly more complicated example you can look at `merge_object` and `merge_value` in [contents.ml](https://github.com/mirage/irmin/blob/master/src/irmin/contents.ml), which implements JSON contents for Irmin.
+To write the merge function we can leverage `Irmin.Merge.alist`, which simplifies this process for association lists.
+In this example we are using strings for both the keys and values, however in most other cases `alist` can get a bit more complicated since it requires existing merge functions for both the key and value types.
+For a slightly more complicated example you can read through `merge_object` and `merge_value` in [contents.ml](https://github.com/mirage/irmin/blob/master/src/irmin/contents.ml), which are used to implement JSON contents for Irmin.

 ```ocaml